dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 decided to capitalize seemingly random words throughout the text.
 The earlier Germanic roots of the English language demonstrate how capitalization of letters mid-sentence was utilized to place emphasis on significant words.
-Throughout the Declaration, especially in this manuscript, nouns, in particular, have been selected to emphasize words of significance, a characteristic that is quite evident in the preamble.
+Throughout the Declaration, especially in this manuscript, nouns, in particular, have been selected to emphasize words of significance, a characteristic that is quite evident in the Preamble.
 Interestingly, this capitalization survived the written drafts, into John Dunlap's official print on the eve of July 4.
 One can only imagine, as the approximately 200 Dunlap broadsides made their way to their respective locations and representatives, including the copy Washington read to his troops on July 9 in New York City, the intention of this capitalization